wpengine/headless-docs/atlas-search/public-api/find.md

 The query returns a `SearchResult` object that includes fields:

 - `total` - an integer of the total documents matching the query.
 Independent to offset and limit arguments.
-- `documents` - and array of search documents with fields:
+- `documents` - an array of search documents with fields:
   - `id` is unique id of the document in the index
   - `score` is a relevance score, which determines how closely each document matches the query
   - `sort` is an array associated with a document.
 The first element represents the sorting score or relevance score of the document.
 The second element represents a timestamp or any other value used for sorting.